 Although colored hard-boiled eggs are probably the first Easter food to come to mind, other foods factor into the traditional Easter meals around the world.
-There are many breads and pastries--from hot cross buns to babobka--as well as meat and egg dishes that you can bring to your holiday table to add some global flavor.
+There are many types of breads and pastries--from hot cross buns to babobka--as well as meat and egg dishes that you can bring to your holiday table to add some global flavor.

 Breads and Pastries